-Dunn County is partially in the ceded territory (see page 11 for additional ceded territory information).
-Motortrolling is permitted county-wide (three hooks, baits or lures per person).
+Dunn County is partially in the ceded territory (see page 13 for additional ceded territory information).
+Motor trolling is permitted countywide (three hooks, baits or lures per person).

-- Chippewa River (includes tributaries from their mouths upstream to the first road or railroad bridge) > - · Dunnville Bottoms: ➤ - Eau Galle River (downstream from L. Eau Galle): > - Lake Menomin (including the Red Cedar River upstream from the Lake Menomin Dam to the Cedar Falls Dam: Only 10 panfish may be kept.
-Only three walleye from 15" but less than 20" may be kept, except one fish may be over 24". - · Red Cedar River (from the Chippewa River to Lake Menomin): - - Tainter Lake: Only 10 panfish may be kept.
+- Chippewa River (includes tributaries from their mouths upstream to the first road or railroad bridge) - Dunnville Bottoms: > - Eau Galle River (downstream from Lake Eau Galle): - Lake Menomin (including the Red Cedar River upstream from the Lake Menomin Dam to the Cedar Falls Dam: Only 10 panfish may be kept.
+Walleye from 15" but less than 20" may be kept, except one fish may be over 24". - Red Cedar River (from the Chippewa River to Lake Menomin): 🗻 - Tainter Lake: Only 10 panfish may be kept.